marianoguerra/ricardo-forth/README.rst

 src/buzzard.js
     Translation of buzzard.c by hand to vanilla js

+src/first.wast
+    Translation of buzzard.c by hand to WebAssembly text format

 src/clib.js
     JS implementations of c functions from buzzard.c too simulate i/o